Nicola2309/MS3/testing.md

 - This page is very intuitive, the user gets a form containing all the input fields to create the new recipe.
 All the input fields are required, so they cannot be empty.
 - *Add Recipe* button - Passed, the user uploads the recipe and gets the flash message: 'Recipe Shared!'
 - *Back to Recipes* button - Passed, the user is directed to the recipes page

+#### Edit recipe
+- This page is very intuitive, the user gets a form containing all the input fields already filled by the recipe data.
+All the input fields are required, so the user can change them but notleave them empty.
+- *Save Changes* button - Passed, the user uploads the recipe and gets the flash message: 'Recipe Shared!'
+- *Cancel* button - Passed, the user is directed to the recipes page

 ### Bugs